oreganolaborant/ResetNightClubSafe.lua/README.md

 # ResetNightClubSafe.lua
 Resets the Nightclub Safe Value to 0 when you have the Bug that it went over 300K by using the SilentNight Script or similar.
+This Bug can also happen without Cheating but mostly happens by using a Mod Menu or Script in the Mod Menu.